 Sara Ramirez's Callie Torres would get the next move, at the end of season 12, when she decided to follow her girlfriend Penny across the country to NYC.
 "I'm deeply grateful to have spent the last 10 years with my family at Grey's Anatomy & ABC but for now I'm taking some welcome time off," Ramirez tweeted the night her final episode aired.
 "Shonda's been so incredible to work for and we will definitely continue our conversations!
 I send my Love to Ellen, the rest of the cast & crew, and I look forward to always being a part of the Shondaland family!"

-While other characters were written out by either being fired (Kim Raver's Teddy and Tessa Ferrer's Murphy), quitting (Jerrika Hinton's Edwards and Brooke Smith's Hahn), or, in the case of lucky Kate Walsh, whose character Addison landed her own show, being spun-off, there was one method of departure that Rhimes seemingly reserves for only her most tense actor-creator relationships.
-We're talking about the Burke and Izzie's (Katherine Heigl) complete and utter ghosting.
+The Ghosts: While other characters were written out by either being fired (Kim Raver's Teddy—though, she's since returned as a series regular once again—and Tessa Ferrer's Murphy), quitting (Sarah Drew's April, Jerrika Hinton's Edwards and Brooke Smith's Hahn), or, in the case of lucky Kate Walsh, whose character Addison landed her own show, being spun-off, there was one method of departure that Rhimes seemingly reserves for only her most tense actor-creator relationships.
+We're talking about Burke and Izzie's (Katherine Heigl) complete and utter ghosting.